shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 As a starting point, I decided that any variable that is ~10% of the highest frequency variable that might cause an accident be included within the machine learning model and all 6 relevant variables fit this criterion.
 In order to check this, a bar graph was created and the frequencies were checked.

 ![Accident Causes](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/Accident%20Causes.jpeg)

+Second, the numbber of accidents that were *property damage only* and the number of accidents including *physical injury* were separated and the frequencies were compared in order to check the balance of the data.

 ## Sources